Client Server Architecture

 Use cases of client server architecture

-• The client-server architecture is suitable for applications that require separation of concerns between the client and server and the ability of computer systems or software to exchange and make use of information.
+• Client-server architecture is suitable for applications that require separation of concerns between the client and server and the ability of systems to exchange information.

-• It is often used in systems that require functional separation.
-Clients and servers each have their own set of responsibilities.
-Validation may be handled and managed on the client side, while the server is responsible for executing the client's request and returning the result.
+• It is often used in systems that require functional separation, where clients and servers have their own responsibilities.
+For example: Validation may be handled and managed on the client side, while the server is responsible for executing the client's request and returning the result.
 As a result, both the client and server can assist in implementing abstract functions without interfering with each other's capabilities.

 Conclusion